What is the TSI Assessment?

 How do I interpret my scores?

 Immediately following your test, you will proceed to Advising/Counseling.
 An advisor will interpret your scores.

 Can I take the TSI Assessment again?

 Yes.
 You may retest at any time, upon availability.

-Contact your TCC Campus Testing Center for more information.
+Contact your campus Testing Center for more information.